vdebes/kata-greed/DEVLOG.md

 So let's get the rules out of this behaviour one by one.

 Now that all rules have the same method with the same return type, I can extract a common interface.
-I also declare each rule final since I do not want a rule to have them capable of inheritance.
+I also declare each rule final since I do not want a rule to have be capable of inheritance.

+As I said, I hate arrays.
+They occupy too much RAM in my brain.
+I prefer to reason about objects.
+The occurences are hard to reason about, so let's add a new class to make the reasoning easier.